University of Florida Homepage

 Senior Thesis Defense Process and Awarding Honors

-• Typically, students prepare a 15-minute PowerPoint presentation summarizing the project and its findings.
+• Prepare a 15-minute PowerPoint presentation that summarizes your research project and findings.

-• You should plan to distribute your written thesis to the committee at least a week before the defense date.
+• Distribute your final written thesis to all committee members at least one week before the scheduled defense.

 The first step is to identify a laboratory where you want to gain experience.
 There are several ways to do this.